Park Hotels & Resorts Inc. Announces 2023 Energy Star® Partner of the Year Award

-/EIN News/ -- TYSONS, Va., March 28, 2023 (GLOBE NEWSWIRE) -- Park Hotels & Resorts Inc. (“Park” or the “Company”) (NYSE: PK) is proud to announce that it has received the 2023 ENERGY STAR Partner of the Year Award for Energy Management from the U.S. Environmental Protection Agency (“EPA”) and the U.S. Department of Energy.
+TYSONS, Va., March 28, 2023 (GLOBE NEWSWIRE) -- Park Hotels & Resorts Inc. ("Park" or the "Company") PK is proud to announce that it has received the 2023 ENERGY STAR Partner of the Year Award for Energy Management from the U.S. Environmental Protection Agency ("EPA") and the U.S. Department of Energy.

 "We are honored to be recognized as a 2023 ENERGY STAR Partner of the Year for our commitment to improving energy efficiency at our hotels," said Thomas J. Baltimore, Jr., Chairman and CEO of Park.
 "We are particularly proud to be the only hotel company to receive this honor for 2023.
 Operating efficiently is just one of the ways we show our guests and investors that we are committed to doing our part to protect the environment, both today and for future generations."